 M.2 SSDs are faster and store more data than most mSATA cards.
 M.2 SSDs support PCIe 3.0, SATA 3.0 and USB 3.0 interfaces, while mSATA only supports SATA.
 M.2 SATA SSDs have similar performance to mSATA cards, but M.2 PCIe cards are faster.
 SATA SSDs have a maximum speed of 600 MB per second, while M.2 PCIe cards can hit 4 GB per second.

-PCIe support also allows M.2 cards to take advantage of the nonvolatile memory express (NVMe) protocol, which brings a large performance advantage over other types of interfaces due to reduced latency, increased IOPS and lower power consumption.
+PCIe support also allows M.2 cards to take advantage of the non-volatile memory express (NVMe) protocol.
+An NVMe drive provides a large performance advantage over drives based on other types of interfaces due to reduced latency, increased input/output operations per second (IOPS) and lower power consumption.

-As of early 2017, the largest M.2 SSDs support 1 TB of capacity, more than any mSATA drives.
+As of early 2020, the largest M.2 SSDs support 2 TB of capacity, which is more than any mSATA drives but considerably less than other types of SSDs, such as 2.5-inch drives.

 M.2 connectors support four lanes of PCIe bandwidth, or one SATA or USB lane.